We have listed some frequently asked questions below.

-We usually find that once a child has been left in our care they quickly settle.
+We usually find that once a child has been left in our care, they quickly settle.
 The teachers and other children are very kind and helpful.
-All young people starting in school spend a whole day with us to assess their readiness for a Hollygirt education.
+All young people starting in school spend some time with us to assess their readiness for a Hollygirt education.
 Some children will start part time and build up to full time in Nursery.

 The curriculum for the EYFS is statutory for all children aged 3, 4 and 5.
 The unit is staffed with a Nursery and a Reception Teacher.
 For the formal parts of teaching/learning the Early Years unit is separated by a sliding door which creates two discrete learning environments.

 From the very beginning our children in the Early Years class learn phonics, handwriting skills and do topic work.
-Every night each child takes home a reading book and parents are encouraged to talk about the books each night at home, with their child.
+Every night each child takes home reading materials and parents are encouraged to talk about them at home, with their child.
 With a high teacher:pupil ratio, children can work at their own level.
 The most able will develop at a faster pace.
 Children in Nursery who are more advanced in their learning can join the Reception class for the formal work times, if the level of work there is more suited to their needs.